-- · What do you propose to do? - What need, problem, or challenge will your project address, and how was it identified? - Who or what will benefit from your project? - How will your project enhance the capacity of your institution? - How will your project address the goals of the AAHC program?
+- What need, problem, or challenge will your project address, and how was it identified? - Who or what will benefit from your project? - How will your project enhance the capacity of your institution? - How will your project address the goals of the AAHC program to build the capacity of African American museums and support the growth and development of museum professionals?